 Payments can be charged on a mandate according to the mandate's frequency.
-Mandates can have the following frequencies, and payments can be taken on the periodic anniversary of the first collection date:
+Mandates can have the following frequencies.
+Note that the frequency definition is on successful payments only (failed payments do not count).

-- Intra-day (INDA): Multiple payments can be taken every day. eMandate only.
+- Intra-day (INDA): Multiple payments can be taken every business day. eMandate only.

-- Daily (DAIL): One payment can be taken every day. eMandate only.
+- Daily (DAIL): One payment can be taken every business day. eMandate only.

-- Weekly (WEEK): One payment can be taken every week. eMandate only.
+- Weekly (WEEK): One payment can be taken every seven days. eMandate only.

-- Monthly (MNTH): One payment can be taken every month.
+- Monthly (MNTH): One payment can be taken every calendar month.
 All mandate variants.

-- Bi-monthly (BIMN): One payment can be taken every two months. eMandate only.
+- Bi-monthly (BIMN): Two payments can be taken every calendar month. eMandate only.

-- Quarterly (QURT): One payment can be taken every three months.
+- Quarterly (QURT): One payment can be taken every three calendar months.
 All mandate variants.

 - Half yearly (MIAN): One payment can be taken every six months.
 All mandate variants.

-LotusPay does not impose minimum frequency interval restrictions on merchants scheduling payments on independent mandates (a mandate which is not linked to a LotusPay subscription).
+LotusPay does not impose minimum frequency interval restrictions on merchants scheduling payments on mandates (if not linked to a LotusPay subscription).
 NPCI itself does not impose any such restrictions.
-However, each destination bank has its own policy on handling payments that fall outside of these intervals.
+However, each sponsor bank and destination bank has its own policy on handling payments that fall outside of these intervals.

 For example, suppose a customer has authorised a mandate which has a frequency of 'monthly'.
 Legally, the merchant should only charge this mandate once per month.
-Technically, however, the merchant can submit charge requests more frequently e.g. daily.
-Doing so will cause the request to fail (unless it is a resubmitted charge request for an earlier failed payment).
-This is because the customer's bank will see that the charge request is breaching the frequency condition as authorised by the customer in the mandate: the merchant is trying to take payments more frequently than the customer has authorised.
+Technically, however, the merchant can submit payment requests more frequently e.g. daily.
+Doing so will generally cause the request to fail (unless it is a resubmitted payment request for an earlier failed payment).
+This is because the customer's bank will see that the payment request is breaching the frequency condition: the merchant is trying to take payments more frequently than the customer has authorised in the mandate.

-Therefore, with independent mandates, the onus is on the merchant to ensure that they are honouring the frequency condition of the customer's mandate.
+Therefore, with ad hoc payments, it is the merchant's responsibility to ensure that they are honouring the frequency condition of the mandate.

-If you need to charge the customer at irregular intervals, you should ask the customer to authorise a frequency of 'Ad hoc'.
+If you need to charge the customer at irregular intervals, you should ask the customer to authorise a frequency of 'As and when presented'.

 If you do not want to handle the complexity of scheduling payments, you can benefit from using LotusPay's subscription and plan logic instead.